-Name: Date of Request Job Title/Classification: Phone #: Supervisor's Name: Phone #: Department/Unit: If job applicant, for what position are you apply ing?
-1. Identify the physical and/or mental impairme accommodation and expected prognosis/duration ent(s) for which you are requesting an 2.
-Explain how the impairment(s) listed in #1 af function(s) of the job/job applying for. fects your ability to perform the essential 3.
-List the accommodation(s) you are requesting y.
-4. Medical verification of impairment from my pappropriate box): physician or health care provider (check the [] I have enclosed the documentation for this re aguagt [] The disability and the need for reasonable acdocumentation is needed.
-Explain: • I,, give Centra l Connecticut State University permission to explore coverage and reasonable accommoda Act of 1990, and all applicable State and Federa obtained during this process will be maintained including its confidentiality requirements. ations under the Americans with Disabilities al laws.
-I understand that all information Signature of Requestor D ate
+Name: Date of Request Job Title/Classification: Phone #: Phone #: Department/Unit: If job applicant, for what position are ye ou applying?
+1. Identify the physical and/or mental in accommodation and expected prognos. mpairment(s) for which you are requesting an is/duration of the impairment(s).
+2. Explain how the impairment(s) listed function(s) of the job/job applying for. l in #1 affects your ability to perform the essential 3.
+List the accommodation(s) you are re equesting.
+4. Medical verification of impairment frappropriate box): rom my physician or health care provider (check the [] I have enclosed the documentation f for this request onable accommodation is obvious and no medical I,, giv re Central Connecticut State University permission to explore coverage and reasonable acc Act of 1990, and all applicable State an commodations under the Americans with Disabilities d Federal laws.
+I understand that all information intained and used in accordance with the ADA, Signature of Requestor Date

 To Be Completed By the ADA Coordinator

-Accommodation Request is: Approved Denied Modified(Explain below)
+Accommodation Request is: Approved Denied Modified (Explain below)

 Comments:

 Signature of ADA Coordinator

 Date

 Reviewed by:

 Date:

 Revised October 2008

-HEALTH CARE PROVIDER RI ELEASE FORM I, (employee/applicant), give Ce entral Connecticut State University permission to cont tact (health care provider).
-I understand the reason functional abilities and limitations i in relation to my job functions.
-I understand that the University will provide (health care p rovider) with specific information about the position, inc cluding the essential functions and d specific requirements All information obtained from emp ployee medical examinations and l inquiries will be jobrelated and consistent with busines s necessity.
-All information obtain ned will be maintained and used in accordance with the A mericans with Disabilities Act of 1990 confidentiality requirements, and all other applica able State and Federal laws.
+HEALTH CARE PROVIDER REI LEASE FORM I,(en ployee/applicant), give Central Connecticut State University permission to contact (health care s contact is to advise the University about my functional abilities and limitations in relat ion to my job functions.
+I understand that the University will provide (health care provider) with specific information about the position, including the essential functions and specific requirements All information obtained from employee medical examinations and inquiries will be jobrelated and consistent with business neces ssity.
+All information obtained will be maintained and used in accordance with the America ns with Disabilities Act of 1990 confidentiality requirements, and all other applicable Sta ate and Federal laws.
 Employee/Applicant Signature Date